Liquid error (snippets/product-thumbnail line 166): invalid url input

 height="2400"

-alt="Close-up view of a Japanese chef's knife blade highlighting the contrast between its rough, dark, textured upper section and the smooth, polished lower edge against a dark background."
+alt="Close-up of a Hinoura gyuto Japanese chef's knife featuring a dark, textured blade with a polished finish, shown against a dark background."

 class="image-magnify-hover"